 - Online: Habito

-The obvious difference between Habito and traditional brokers in terms of process, is that Habito provides an online service which relies on emails, form filling, and document uploading.
+The obvious difference between Habito and traditional brokers in terms of process, is that Habito provides an online service which relies on emails and/or live chats, form filling, and document uploading.
 There is no face-to-face human interaction.
-This makes the process faster and more convenient.
+In my view, this makes the process faster and more convenient.

 Traditional brokers are a brick and mortar business, which entails face-to-face interaction and appointments.